clj-kondo/hooks-workshop-clojured-2022/part-2/README.md

 that it will create a var `User` and also a record `UserInstance`.

-So then we refer to `User` and `UserInstance` we do not want to get an unresolved symbol.
+So when we refer to `User` and `UserInstance` we do not want to get an unresolved symbol.

 ## Exercise 2.2